 Adam is a Maine native and a recent graduate of the University of Maine’s Department of Civil and Environmental Engineering.
 He has experience in wastewater and stormwater fields and is a member of the District’s Technical Team.
 Adam supports the ongoing efforts in Long Creek and other clean water projects.
 Prior to joining the District, Adam was an intern at Portland Water District and Veazie Sewer District.

-Aubrey joined the District in 2016 and brings more than 15 years experience in the fields of stormwater and wastewater management.
+Aubrey joined the District as a licensed Professional Engineer (Maine, #11677) in 2016, and brings more than 15 years’ experience in the fields of stormwater and wastewater management.
 At the District, Aubrey supports the Interlocal Stormwater Working Group and is part of the District’s team of technical experts who implement the Long Creek Watershed Management Plan.

 Heather has been with the District since 2006 as a Project Manager protecting Cumberland County’s lakes and rivers.
 She has served as the coordinator for over 20 projects, and she is leading the development of a new technical assistance program called Clean Water Works.
 Heather leads the District’s Technical Team.